GIONAScm2/PSNPlatinum/README.md

 # PSNPlatinum
 A userscript that augments [PSNP](https://psnprofiles.com/) with various QoL enhancements and features.

+**NOTE:** v3.0.0 revamps the source code, so expect some initial instability.
 ___
 ## Installation/Usage
 0. Install a userscript manager browser extension (such as [Tampermonkey](https://www.tampermonkey.net/)).